DanielBV/Sonar-Plugin-New-Language-Example/README.md

 2. Loading them from a XML file
 3. Using annotations

 This template uses the last one.
-I recommend using this one because it keeps the metadata close to the data, and it's easier to implement.
+I recommend using it because it keeps the metadata close to the data, and it's easier to implement.
 For the record, to add the rule manually you can do something like:

 ```
 repository.createRule(LowerCaseCheck.CHECK_KEY).setName("LowerCase").setMarkdownDescription("Every symbol should be in lower case");
 ```

-To use annotations, you need to add the `@Rule` decorator.
-Like the class `EmptyFileCheck`.
+To use annotations, you need to add the `@Rule` decorator,  like in the class `EmptyFileCheck`.
 Afterwards, add the rule to the method `getChecks` inside `MyLanguageRuleRepository`.
 Like this:

 ```
 set.add(MyNewRule.class);